-When it comes to budget golf practice nets, it’s unlikely you’ll find any more affordable that the Club Champ.
+When it comes to budget golf practice nets, it’s unlikely you’ll find any more affordable than the Club Champ practice net.

 For less than $30 you’ll receive a 9ft x 7ft, weather-resistant nylon net that has plated steel poles keeping it upright.